 While they are often viewed in a positive way, many also mistakenly believe extroverts as arrogant people or loudmouths.

 You may be wondering: how can I maximize my potential as an extrovert?
 Am I an extrovert?
 Which of my extrovert qualities are useful, and which are holding me back?
-We will address all of these questions and cover the common personality traits extroverts share in the following article.
+To answer these questions and gain a deeper understanding of your personality, consider taking the HIGH5 strengths assessment.
+This comprehensive test not only helps you identify whether you’re an extrovert but also reveals your unique strengths, allowing you to leverage them effectively.
+In the following article, we’ll explore common extrovert traits and how understanding your strengths can enhance your personal and professional growth.

 Who are Extroverts?
 Meaning & Definition